-Some medications may not be safe when taken with ABI-6250.
+Some medications may not be safe when taken with ABI-1179.
 You should contact the study doctor before starting any new medications or supplements (including vitamins or herbal medicines).

-As with other drugs, ABI-6250 may cause an immune reaction or allergic reaction.
-Symptoms may include rash, flushing, itching, sneezing or runny nose, abdominal pain, diarrhea, swelling of face, tongue or throat, dizziness, lightheaded or fainting, trouble breathing, irregular or racing heart rate, and seizures.
+As with other drugs, ABI-1179 may cause an immune reaction or allergic reaction.
+Symptoms may include rash, flushing, itching, sneezing or runny nose, abdominal pain, diarrhoea, swelling of face, tongue or throat, dizziness, lightheaded or fainting, trouble breathing, irregular or racing heart rate, and seizures.
 These reactions can be life-threatening / fatal.
-If you have a skin reaction or other adverse event, the study doctor may take a photograph to document the event.
+If you have a skin reaction or adverse event, the study doctor may take a photograph to document the event.
+This will not be of sensitive areas.

-Because ABI-6250 has never been tested in humans, there is always a risk of some unexpected serious, life-threatening side effects occurring following the administration of a new experimental treatment.
-It is unknown whether some unexpected serious or life-threatening side effect could occur with ABI-6250.
+Because ABI-1179 has never been tested in humans, there is always a risk of some unexpected serious, life-threatening side effects occurring following the administration of a new experimental treatment.
+It is unknown whether some unexpected serious or life-threatening side effect could occur with ABI-1179.
 You will be monitored closely for them and treated if they occur.